mhkeller/interview-syntax-vscode/README.md

 > On Windows, change `~/.vscode/extensions` to `%USERPROFILE%\.vscode\extensions`

-### Installing snippets

-After installatino, go to `Code > Preferences > User Snippets`.
-Scroll down until you see `Interview`.
-Click it.
-Paste the contents of [snippets/interview.json](snippets/interview.json) into that file and save.

 ### Other formatting

 Here's an example of the other types of formatting you can use.